Tuition and Fees

 Various payment methods are available to Ohio Wesleyan students and their parents as noted below.
 Complete information about these options is available from the Bursar’s Office.

 Monthly Payment Options

 Students are expected to pay, in full, tuition, room and board prior to attending classes for the upcoming semester.
-Accounts will be considered paid in full if, either a full year advance payment is made, the semester is paid prior to the due date, a contract with a monthly payment plan provider has been signed meeting OWU guidelines, or an estimated payment net of any financial aid award (difference to be paid within 10 days of award receipt) is made.
-The University assesses a service charge/late fee of 1% per month on any balance not paid by the payment due date.
-Any student with an unpaid balance during the semester will have a “hold” placed on their registration for the following semester’s classes and will not be allowed to register until the balance is paid.
+Accounts will be considered paid in full if, either the semester is paid prior to the due date, a contract with a monthly payment plan provider has been signed meeting OWU guidelines, or an estimated payment net of any financial aid award (difference to be paid within 10 days of award receipt) is made.
+The University assesses a service charge/late fee of 1% per month on any balance not paid by the semester payment due date.
+Any student with an unpaid balance during the semester will have a “hold” placed on their registration for the following semester’s classes and will not be allowed to register until the balance is paid in full.

 Withdrawals and Refunds

-If a student withdraws, we will credit his or her account according to the guidelines that follow.
-The percentages relate to charges for fall or spring withdrawal.
-We will refund any resulting credit balance by check within 45 days of withdrawal.
+If a student withdraws, we will credit his or her account according to the following guidelines.
+We will refund any net credit balance by check within 45 days of withdrawal.
 For the purposes of this policy, a semester begins on the first day of classes and ends on the last day of final exams.

 If a student stops attending classes and fails to notify the University, a withdraw date will need to be determined to calculate a refund.
 To determine when a student withdrew, the registrar’s office will use the date that is listed on the departure form, or an email will be sent to the student’s instructors to determine the last date of attendance.